Press enter to skip the top menu

 The purpose of Encapsulation is to protect the integrity of an object's data.
 On the previous page we partially achieved this by making the data members private as well as some of the methods that processed them.
 On this page we extended the concept of Encapsulation to ensuring that only correct data was passed to the newly created object.
 This took place mainly in the object's constructor where the hours was checked for being in the range 5 to 60 and rate in the range 20 to 80.
 If both fall within those ranges then the object's data members are populated with the incoming data, the gross, tax and net are calculated and a Boolean variable __blnValidData is set to True

 The value of this variable informs the rest of the object's methods if correct data has been received.
-If the data is correct then the values of the appropriate data item or items is returned to the external program, otherwise blanks or negative numbers are returned indicating invlaid data.
+If the data is correct then the values of the appropriate data item or items is returned to the external program, otherwise blanks or negative numbers are returned indicating invalid data.

 Go to top